Ted Risenhoover

-Theodore Marshall "Ted" Risenhoover (November 3, 1934 – September 10, 2006) was a community newspaper publisher and American politician representing northeastern Oklahoma in the United States House of Representatives for two terms during 1975–1979.
+Theodore Marshall Risenhoover (November 3, 1934 – September 10, 2006) was a community newspaper publisher and American politician representing northeastern Oklahoma in the United States House of Representatives for two terms during 1975–1979.

 Biography

 Risenhoover was born in Haskell County, Oklahoma, in a town called East Liberty.
 He graduated from Stigler High School in Stigler, Oklahoma in 1952.

 After his high school graduation, Risenhoover worked for Western Electric for three years before enlisting in the United States Air Force for an eight-year stint from 1955 to 1963.
 While in the military, he studied government and economics at the University of Alabama.
 With his discharge from the service in 1963, he returned to Oklahoma.
 Two years later he received a bachelor's degree in business administration from Northeastern State College in Tahlequah, Oklahoma.
 Married and divorced three times, he was the father of a son and a daughter.
 Risenhoover died on September 10, 2006, in Claremore, Oklahoma.
 He was buried at the Fort Gibson National Cemetery, Fort Gibson, Oklahoma.